 August has been a busy month, what with travelling (and maybe seeing a few bookshops on the way!), as well as prepping for our next big giveaway.
 We always find time to fit in a few books here and there though!

-Continue reading “August 2024 Book Recommendations”Tag: nature
+Continue reading “August 2024 Book Recommendations”Summer 2024 Book Recommendations

 Hurrah for summer!
 A time to relax, rejuvenate, and read, read, read.
 Here we share just some of the many brilliant books we’ve enjoyed this summer so far.